 If your promise was “Tuesday”, then it’s not late until the driver’s shift is over.

 Every business needs to set its own timeframes and targets to define exactly what “on-time delivery service” means in their operations, and what makes the difference between on-time and missed or late deliveries.
-These timeframes should be clearly communicated to customers.

 What kind of customer experience do we want to create?